Wild Hunt: Literature

 The Wild Hunt features in The Witcher series of fantasy novels by Andrzej Sapkowski, published in English between 2007 and 2018.

-The Wild Hunt also features as a fey phenomenon in Larry Correa's "Monster Hunter International" series in Siege, published in 2017.
+The Wild Hunt features as a fey phenomenon in Larry Correa's Monster Hunter International series in Siege, published in 2017.

 The Wild Hunt has appeared in various publications, among them Alan Garner's 1963 novel The Moon of Gomrath, Uladzimir Karatkievich's King Stakh's Wild Hunt, Penelope Lively's 1971 The Wild Hunt of Hagworthy, Susan Cooper's 1973 The Dark is Rising, Diana Wynne Jones' 1975 Dogsbody, Brian Bates' 1983 The Way of Wyrd, Guy Gavriel Kay's Fionavar trilogy (1984–1986), the third issue of Seanan McGuire's series October Daye, An Artificial Night, Fred Vargas's 2011 The Ghost Riders of Ordebec, Laurell K. Hamilton’s book Mistral's Kiss (2006) and Jane Yolen's 1995 The Wild Hunt.
-It also features in Cassandra Clare's book series, The Mortal instruments (2007-2014) and The Dark Artifices (2016-2018), led by Gwyn ap Nudd.
-The Wicked Lovely series (2007-2013) by Melissa Marr contains a modern Wild Hunt.
+It also features in Cassandra Clare's book series, The Mortal instruments (2007–2014) and The Dark Artifices (2016–2018), led by Gwyn ap Nudd.
+The Wicked Lovely series (2007–2013) by Melissa Marr contains a modern Wild Hunt.
 It is also a major plot point in Peter S. Beagle's Tamsin.
 The Wild Hunt is a primary element of R. S. Belcher's novel The Brotherhood of the Wheel and Raymond E. Feist's 1988 novel Faerie Tale.
 The Wild Hunt is also an important plot point in the Gilded Duology by Marissa Meyer.

 In Clive Barker's novel Coldheart Canyon, the story is centered around a bizarre version of The Wild Hunt.
 Also in Sharyn McCrummb's novel GhostRiders, The Wild Hunt is depicted by Civil War soldiers who are constantly reliving the war.
+Asteria Gonzalez's novel Wolf Rotten features the Wild Hunt as a star-borne host of hunters.

 In Lucy Holland’s 2024 historical fantasy novel Song of the Huntress, the Wild Hunt appears with a gender-swapped version of mythical Britonic King Herla as its leader, who has been tricked into taking on that role by Gwyn ap Nudd, king of the Otherworld.